centerepic/AppxPackageRemover/README.md

 # AppxPackageRemover
-Simple tool for removing windows AppxPackages via a simple CLI interface that may not be normally removable via UWP Settings.\n
+Simple tool for removing windows AppxPackages via a simple CLI interface that may not be normally removable via UWP Settings.
-Using PowerShell under the hood, will not work if your system does not have it.\n This program must be run with administrative privileges.
+Using PowerShell under the hood, will not work if your system does not have it.
+This program must be run with administrative privileges.

 ## Dependencies